Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 apt install libstdc++6:i386
 ```

-## OpenSUSE Server and other distributions that use `zypper` as package manager
+## If you use OpenSUSE Server or other distributions that use `zypper` as package manager
 For openSUSE, you can install the required dependencies with this command:

 ```bash